Not That Kind: Background

-In 1998, Anastacia was unemployed after being fired from a Los Angeles beauty salon for "being too loud."
-Disappointed after years of bad luck in the music industry, she was considering switching to a career in child psychology, when Lisa Braude, who later became her manager, encouraged her to join the MTV talent show The Cut (1998), hosted by rapper Lisa "Left Eye" Lopes.
+Anastacia began her entertainment career in the late 1980s as a dancer, appearing on Club MTV and in music videos such as Salt-N-Pepa's "Get Up Everybody (Get Up)" and "Twist and Shout".
+After relocating to Los Angeles in 1993, she signed a production deal with Oji Pierce, but was unable to secure a recording contract.
+In 1998, Anastacia was unemployed after being fired from a Los Angeles beauty salon for "being too loud".
+Disappointed after years of bad luck in the music industry, she was considering switching to a career in child psychology, when Lisa Braudé, who later became her manager, encouraged her to join the MTV talent show The Cut (1998), hosted by rapper Lisa "Left Eye" Lopes.
 Anastacia made her way to be one of the ten finalists, performing her own composition entitled "Not That Kind".
 While the season was won by male-female rap duo Silk-E, Anastacia attracted the interest of record labels after appearing on the shows, having impressed singers Elton John and Michael Jackson as well as the show's judges David Foster and Faith Evans.
-In March 1999, she signed a contract with Daylight Records, a custom label of Sony Music Entertainment's Epic Records and began work on her debut album.
+After being courted by Tommy Mottola, Doug Morris, and Michael Jackson's MJJ Records, in March 1999, she signed a contract with Daylight Records, a custom label of Sony Music Entertainment's Epic Records and began work on her debut album.

+Daylight brought together multiple established production teams from the pop, R&B, and adult contemporary fields to work with Anastacia.
+Among the principal contributors were Ric Wake, duo Carl Sturken and Evan Rogers, and Sam Watters with Louis Biancaniello, who each produced and co-wrote material for the album.
+Anastacia was also involved in the songwriting process on several tracks, contributing to the development of lyrics and melodies across different sessions.
+The album was conceived as a stylistically varied project incorporating pop, dance, rock, and R&B elements, with production tailored to highlight Anastacia's distinctive vocal style.
+Rather than modifying her voice to fit prevailing pop conventions, the production emphasised her powerful, gritty delivery, which she has described as having been discouraged in earlier industry settings.
+Recording sessions were conducted with different producers over a condensed timeframe, with material later compiled to form a cohesive album sequence.
+Despite the use of multiple production teams, the final release was structured to maintain a consistent sonic identity, balancing uptempo tracks such as "I'm Outta Love" with ballads and mid-tempo compositions.